elem-app/spaceport/docs/Reference.md

     > - Assert there is no result
     ```

-## Use of LLMs

-Spaceport employs a broad set of LLMs.
-Most critically, two are used for rewriting and transpiling:

-1. A **Rewriter** LLM rewrites the reference sources into executable specs--in the process, it will try to understand the expected behavior of the system and enumerate most likely combinations of user actions, in both positive and negative cases.
-It will also point out any ambiguities in the spec.

-   The output of the Rewriter is written into an project's artifact file.
-Currently, each rewriting completely overwrites any existing content, but in the future, it will be able to work incrementally, for example, by incorporating answers to the open questions.

-2. A **Transpiler** LLM transforms the executable specs into code.
-The full documentation of `T` functions are rendered into its system prompt.

-### AI vendors

-By default, both the Rewriter and Transpiler use Claude 3.5 Sonnet for generation.
-It produces specs and code of higher quality than Claude 3.5 Haiku and GPT-4o do.

-The Rewriter also uses an embedding model to find the most relevant reference sources for each spec.
-By default, it uses `text-embedding-3-small` from OpenAI.

-If you prefer to also use OpenAI's models for rewriting and transpiling, you can set the the following environment variables inside `"$(sp tc get-config-dir)"/.env`:

-- `SPACEPORT_SPECCER_LLM_VENDOR` - The vendor of the LLM; must be one of `openai` or `anthropic`
-- `SPACEPORT_SPECCER_LLM_MODEL` - The model to use; must be a valid chat completion model from the vendor

-## Test code
+## Transpiling and the test code

 Spaceport runs a Python-based DSL for testing.
 Simply put, it is a subset of regular Python code with the special `T` functions that model what users would do with your software.

 > [!NOTE]
 > The DSL is in its infancy and certain concepts are not yet stable.
-Also, without proper tooling, it can be hard to debug test code, especially when it comes to TSL and function signatures.
+Also, without proper tooling, it can be hard to debug test code, especially when it comes to [TSL](#target-search-language-tsl) and function signatures.
 We are working to improve this.

+### The transpiling process

+A **Transpiler** LLM transforms the executable specs into code.
+It reads an executable spec line by line and looks for the most relevant `T` function to call.
+A separate LLM handles [TSL](#target-search-language-tsl) expressions and another handles [`T.use()`](#tuse) calls.

 ### Subject implementations